Tracking Microservice Ownership for Incident Response is Critical for your DevOps Teams

-While we do not like the idea of manual entry, we must have a starting point, called a ‘base version.’
-DeployHub needs your microservice developers to register their ‘base version’ of the service to DeployHub.
-Registration assigns the service to a specific ‘domain’ making it easy to find, along with the microservice ownership data such as contact info, deployment scripts, critical key-value pairs, CVE, Licensing, and Swagger info.
+While we do not like the idea of manual entry, we must have a ‘base version.’
+Microservice developers must register their ‘base version’ of the service to DeployHub.
+Registration assigns the service to a specific ‘domain’ making it easy to find, along with the microservice ownership data.
+This can include:

 Registering Microservice Usage

-Once registered, application teams who consume microservices can define a ‘base version’ of their application package by registering their microservice usage.
-With the registration of both base versions of the microservices and the ‘logical’ application package, DeployHub can begin automatically tracking changes and versioning the microservices and all-consuming applications.
-Much like checking in your ‘base version’ of your source code, DeployHub uses a versioning engine to perform its version management.
+Upon registration, application teams who consume microservices can define a ‘base version’ of their application package by registering their microservice usage.
+With the registration of both base versions of the microservices and the ‘logical’ application package, DeployHub can begin automatically tracking changes and versioning microservices and all-consuming applications.
+Much like checking in your ‘base version’ of your source code, a versioning engine performs its version management.